ZapDos7/java-interview-problems/README.md

 ### Graphs
 - [x] [Terminology and Representations of Graphs](http://www.techiedelight.com/terminology-and-representations-of-graphs/)
 - [x] Given a list of edges and tasked to build your own graph from the edges
+- [x] Implement Dijkstra’s algorithm (implemented Weighted Graph to showcase this)

 ### Matrix

 ### Trees